rhazdon/hugo-theme-hello-friend-ng/README.md

 Copyright © 2019-2020 Djordje Atlialp

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/rhazdon/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.
+Check the [original theme license](https://github.com/firehawke/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.

+## Notes from Firehawke

+This fork is here to allow me to merge in a few outside contributions to my personal version of this.
+It adds PRs [#128](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pull/128) and [#123](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pull/123) in particular and may or may not diverge more in the future.